 The real estate market in Canada, the United States, Germany and the Netherlands is highly competitive.
 Many domestic and international real estate companies are active in Homburg Invests' and its Subsidiaries' main markets.
 These companies constantly seek new investments to add to their current portfolio.
-Due to competitive pressure, Homburg Invest and its Subsidiaries might be unable to make new investments or Homburg Invest and its Subsidiaries might be unable to make new investments or Homburg Invest and its Subsidiaries might make investments at inflated prices.
+Due to competitive pressure, Homburg Invest and its Subsidiaries might be unable to make new investments or Homburg Invest and its Subsidiaries might make investments at inflated prices.
 Consequently, revenues and profitability could be adversely affected.